Home > Biography > Julie King

 Guy and Julie later worked on more commercial project but these were abandoned when Guy moved off into the musical wonderland that is prog and left Julie happily retired.

-Guy recently rudely interrupted Julies quiet musings and invited her to join the Manning band.
+Guy then rudely interrupted Julie's quiet musings and invited her to join the revamped Manning band.

-Over the past three years, Julies new work includes backing vocals on “Songs from the Bilston House”,a duet with Guy on “Valentine's Night“ from “Number Ten” and she was also featured on “4 Egos One War” from The Tangents' “Not as Good as the Book” album.
+Over her time in MANNING, Julie's work has included backing vocals on “Songs from the Bilston House”, a duet with Guy on “Valentine's Night“ from “Number Ten” and she was also featured on “4 Egos One War” from The Tangent's “Not as Good as the Book” album.

-In the Manning Elektrik band, Julie performs additional keyboards, percussion and vocals.
+In the Manning Elektrik band, Julie performed additional keyboards, percussion and vocals.

 The contents of this website including all text, photographs and images, video, audio and other media is (C)Guy Manning / Burnside and must not be reproduced without express written permission.